myparcelnl/delivery-options-2.x/README.md

 The MyParcel checkout works with jQuery 3.x.

 ### Example
-An example of the checkout functionality can be found via our[Sandbox](https://myparcelnl.github.io/checkout/sandbox/)example.
+An example of the checkout functionality can be found via our [Sandbox](https://myparcelnl.github.io/checkout/sandbox/) example.